 Home care services can be obtained from full-service agencies or independent providers.
 Full-service agencies are often expensive because of their legitimacy in providing home care services.
 Their businesses are registered, and they have several caregivers working for them.
-Regarding quality care, full-service agencies oversee their people and make sure to send caregivers who have a great professional experience and the right training.
+Regarding quality care, full-service agencies oversee their staff and make sure to send caregivers who have great professional experience and the right training.
 Payment concerns can be easily addressed with this type of home care service, but they usually cost more than the independent providers.

 The Different Types of Nonverbal Communication